laravel-workflow/laravel-workflow.github.io/blog/2025-02-07-automating-qa-with-playwright-and-laravel-workflow.md

 ## The Stack

 *   **Playwright**: A powerful browser automation tool for testing web applications.
-*   **Laravel Workflow**: A durable workflow engine for handling long-running, distributed processes.
+*   **Workflow**: A durable workflow engine for handling long-running, distributed processes.
 *   **FFmpeg**: Used to convert Playwright’s WebM recordings to MP4 format.

 <ThemedImage